Apurvab16/Ovarian-Cancer-Detection/README.md

 Feature Selection: Identified the most significant genes contributing to ovarian cancer subtypes for model input.

 # Machine Learning Models
-K-Nearest Neighbors (KNN)
-Evaluated hyperparameters such as the number of neighbors, distance metrics, and weights.
-Optimized performance using GridSearchCV.

-XGBoost
-Fine-tuned hyperparameters like learning rate, number of estimators, and tree depth.
-Addressed the multiclass classification challenge using a softmax objective function.
+This project leveraged a variety of machine learning models to classify ovarian cancer subtypes, including K-Nearest Neighbors (KNN), XGBoost, Logistic Regression, Random Forest, and Decision Trees.
+KNN was optimized by tuning hyperparameters such as the number of neighbors, distance metrics, and weights using GridSearchCV.
+XGBoost was fine-tuned for learning rate, number of estimators, and tree depth, employing a softmax objective function to address the multiclass classification problem.

 # Results
 Accuracy Achieved: 78% on the test dataset, showcasing the model's reliability in classifying ovarian cancer subtypes.